 If your travel schedule allows, come for at least two nights, longer if you can.
 Staying longer increases your chances of a successful dark sky experience!

 And as its name suggests, Great Barrier Island is Great.
 There is plenty to do.
 Enjoy the most stunning, lonely beaches, soak in hot pools surrounded by bush and enjoy the vistas from several mountain tops.

 There are many well maintained walking tracks.
-The island is a haven for many endangered birds, and seals, dolphins and orca can be spotted in the ocean surrounding the island.
+The island is a haven for many endangered flora and fauna: seals, dolphins and orca can be spotted in the ocean surrounding the island.
 It is the perfect place to unwind and ground yourself here on earth.

 We recommend a minimum age of 8 years old for our Look Up and Get Lost group experience.
 Many younger children find an evening tour lasting for an hour and a half too long and tiring.
 However, you know your child best and will know if they will enjoy the experience and be able to concentrate for that long.